GIScience/gis-training-resource-center/content/Wiki/en_qgis_visualisation_wiki.md

 6. Choose a `Stroke Colour`, and make the `Stroke Width` 0.66 Millimeters.
 7. Click OK
 8. __Repeat the same process__ for the Adm1 layer, using the same colour as for Adm0 (it will be in "Recent colors) and leave the stroke width at 0.26.
-9. Now we can see the boundaries of the country and its states, and behind that we cann see the districs (Adm2).
+9. Now we can see the boundaries of the country and its states, and behind that we can see the districts (Adm2).
-10. Let's make the districs layer's style consistent with the others.
+10. Let's make the districts layer's style consistent with the others.

 <br/><br/>